VIBogdanov/GitTest/README.md

-# Test project for learnig Git
+# Test project for learnig Git.